 - Waste of unused talent and ingenuity in the manufacturing system

 The concept of Lean Manufacturing requires a persistent chase of reducing waste within the manufacturing process.
 Waste is anything that customers do not believe adds value and for which they are not willing to pay a price for.
-This requires continuous and consistent improvement, which lies at the heart of the Lean Manufacturing.
+This requires continuous and consistent improvement.

 - Heijunka : The production levelling or smoothing that seeks to manufacture a continuous flow of production, releasing work to the plant at the required rate and avoiding the unnecessary interruptions.